 If you decide that a corneal transplant is an option for you, you will be given additional information that will allow you to make an informed decision about whether to proceed.
 Be sure you have all your questions answered to your satisfaction.

-DSAEK is a new technique offered by Dr. Parikh that can help some patients who previously required a full thickness corneal transplant
+DSAEK and DMEK are new techniques that can help some patients who previously required a full thickness corneal transplant

 If you would like more information about this procedure you can contact the office for additional information.